 Speaking of Backpacks

-You'll likely travel from home to The Galapagos with some very large backpack (we love The Bataflae by Gura Gear), but for your island visits, you'll probably want something smaller, to carry your 2nd camera and lens, spare battery, wipes, etc. So plan on that - most any small bag will do!
+You'll likely travel from home to The Galápagos with some camera backpack (we love the bags by MindShift!), but for your island visits, you'll probably want something smaller, to carry your 2nd camera and lens, spare battery, wipes, etc. So plan on that - most any small bag will do!
 Questions or recommendations?
 Just contact us.